 Fresh and dried thymes are packed with high levels of vitamin C and other nutrients.
 They can be used in a number of food preparations like soups, stews and salads.
 Thyme contains the highest level of Vitamin C with 160 mg per 100 grams.

 Parsley provides 133 mg of Vitamin C per 100 grams.
-Herbs like basil, cilantro, green coriander and chives are also good sources of Vitamin C. One tablespoon of Green coriander contains 12 mg of Vitamin C.
+Herbs like basil, cilantro, green coriander and chives are also good foods rich in Vitamin C. One tablespoon of Green coriander contains 12 mg of Vitamin C.

 |Thyme and other herbs||50.0 mg||276 g|